blinken/paradar/README.md

 a handheld compass that indicates air traffic, or in the air on your flight deck to improve your situational awareness.

-Paradar receives ADS-B, the international standard for aircraft survellience.
+Paradar receives ADS-B, the international standard for aircraft surveillance.
 Support for the Open Glider Network (via a free software update) and possibly integrated FLARM (to see and be seen by other ultralight pilots) is planned in the future.